 Here are 5 truly Australian events that I miss;

-Australia Day – It’s the biggest and most patriotic of them all.
-This is the day that we celebrate the birth of the modern nation of Australia, based on day of the landing of the first fleet in Botany Bay on 26 January 1788.
+It’s the biggest and most patriotic of them all.
+This is the day that we celebrate the birth of the modern nation of Australia, based on the day of the landing of the first fleet in Botany Bay on 26 January 1788.
 Of course not without controversy like many ‘founding days’ for nations as some also view this as a day of loss for indigenous Australians.
-Regardless, Australia Day to me means marking our nations unification, attending community events and celebrating what it means to be Australian whether its favourite foods, music or mateship.
+Regardless, Australia Day to me means marking the unification of our nation, attending community events and celebrating what it means to be Australian whether its favourite foods, music or mateship.

 I miss all of these things but we do what we can to replicate the events and surround ourselves with our fellow countrymen wherever we live to share in what these events mean to us.
 I will be attending the ANZAC sunset service tomorrow evening to mark what this means to me, and I am thankful to live in a country where our right to observe this occasion is peacefully respected.

-What are the events from your home country that you miss the most?
+What are the events in your home country that you miss the most?
 What brings out your patriotic side or a tear to the eye when you know you’re missing it?

 © Our Globetrotters